nevillejackson/Unix/README.md

 ## Chimera ##
 The subdirectory _chimera_ contains a review of Chimera Linux, Dec 2024 beta release

+## Dinit ##
+Thesubdirectory _dinit_ contains a brief description of the dinit init system as implemented in Artix Linux.

 ## What does this repository hope to achieve ##
 A bringing together of papers on various issues arising among users of the Unix operating system, encompassing both Linux and BSD implementations.